ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/soaprequest2.html.markdown

         ws = "http://wsf.cdyne.com/WeatherWS/Weather.asmx?wsdl";
         var data = ssj.soapRequest(ws, "GetCityForecastByZIP", {ZIP : "94102"});
     }

+##Debugging

+To assist debugging there are 2 functions available

     ssj.__lastSoapRequest() // Allows you to get the generated XML for the request ssj.__lastSoapResponse()// Allows you to get the raw XML output from the server response

+## Example

     function mySoapRequest(){
         ws = "http://wsf.cdyne.com/WeatherWS/Weather.asmx?wsdl"; // url to wsdl MUST be here var data = ssj.soapRequest(ws, "GetCityForecastByZIP", {ZIP : "94102"});